uno-labs/UnoSemuxLightCoreWasm/docs/source/usage/Introduction.rst

 Installation
 ------------

-To build the project, QMAKE and EMSCRIPTEN compiler are used.
+To build the project, QMake and EMSCRIPTEN compiler are used.
 The build process is quite complicated, so the compiled files are laid out in the assets at the `release section <https://github.com/uno-labs/semux-light-core-wasm/releases>`_.

 Download an archive ``uno_semux_light_core.tar.gz`` from assets on release page of this project.